ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/8-performance-hacks-for-javascript/index.md

 Cell renderers are a type of component.
 The component concept is great for applications.
 They are the building blocks of the composite design pattern used for building large applications, where smaller pieces (components) fit together to create bigger pieces.
 However, in AG Grid, we want the fastest grid possible, so it's best to avoid the use of cell renderer components to leverage the power of `innerHTML` for the fastest rendering of rows.

 If you are a user of AG Grid, you might be wondering how cell renderers impact performance.
 The answer depends on your platform, using Chrome or a small non-complex grid, they should not pose a problem.
-If you are displaying large grids using Internet Explorer, it is worth checking the impact your cell renderers are adding.
+If you are displaying large grids on a slow computer, it is worth checking the impact your cell renderers are adding.

 ## Hack 6 - Debouncing Scroll Events